Timdenders/Colonization-Conquerors/README.md

 ![Open_editor](images/run_test_1.png)

 After this, download the Godot project zip folder called **Colonization_Conquerors_Alpha_Build.zip** from the root directory of this repository.
-Unzip the folder and you will find another folder called **Colonization-Conquerors**.
+Unzip the folder and you will find another folder called **Colonization_Conquerors_Alpha_Build**.
 This is the project folder that you will place into the Godot editor to access the internals of the project.

 Drag and drop the **Colonization_Conquerors_Alpha_Build** project folder into the empty space shown below: